 Hydrosols are highly versatile and can be used for personal care and around the house.
 In skincare, Rose, Orange Blossom (Neroli) and Lavender hydrosols are great for hydrating dry skin and cooling hot and sensitised skin.
 If you have been out in the sun too long and got burned, Lavender hydrosol is soothing and comforting as well as healing.
 Used in the final rinse after shampooing hydrosols help to condition hair and add a shine.

 We know of no better remedy for puffy, dark circles under the eyes than Chamomile hydrosol.
-Just soak two cotton wool pads with the hydrosol and cover each eye for around 10 minutes for an immediate and dramatic reduction in puffiness.
+Just soak two cotton wool pads with the hydrosol and cover each closed eyelid for around 5 minutes, and finish off by rinse off the residue completely.
+This can often bring about an immediate and dramatic reduction in puffiness.
 Regular use can help diminish those dreaded dark circles too.

 During the summer hydrosols are perfect to use as a cooling body mist, and the most cooling of all is Peppermint.
 Make sure you take some with you to use on holidays, on the beach and even to cool those aching tootsies when you are out shopping!
 Hydrosols help to revitalise you when your energies are beginning to flag, and a few sprays onto a tissue makes a handy wet-wipe for all sorts of applications including babies and grubby children.